How Long Does It Take to Get a Divorce in New Jersey?

 New Jersey is an equitable distribution state, meaning marital property is divided fairly but not necessarily equally.
 The court is not obligated to split marital property 50/50.

 The court will consider several factors when dividing the property, including the length of the marriage, the contributions of each spouse to the marriage, and the needs of each spouse.
+Other considerations might include the age and health of both parties, their economic circumstances, and the standard of living established during the marriage.

-The court may grant them a larger share of the property in that case.
-It is important to note that the court's goal is to divide the property fairly, not necessarily equally.
+It is important to note that the court’s goal is to divide the property fairly, not necessarily equally.
 This means that the court will consider all of the factors involved in each case and make a decision that is in the best interests of both spouses.

 If you are considering divorce, speaking with our attorney to discuss your rights and options is crucial.
 Our divorce attorney can help you understand the law and represent you in New Jersey court if necessary.